 From Juneau to Haines, there are choices:

 FASTEST: Fly.
-The non-stop flights on Alaska Seaplanes (they land on the ground) and Harris Air take about 25 minutes.
+The non-stop flights on Alaska Seaplanes (they land on the ground) take about 25 minutes.
 The airlines have regularly scheduled flights, but, depending on your time of arrival in Juneau, you may have to wait until the next day.
 If so, and you don’t want to spend the night in Juneau, check the ferry schedule.

 FAST: Alaska Marine Highways operates ferries from Juneau to Haines.
-The one-way trip is less than $50 and generally runs everyday.
+The one-way trip is about $50 and generally runs nearly everyday.
 During the summer, Fjordland Fast Ferries operate from Juneau and Skagway and cuts the travel time nearly in half.

 SLOW: Skip flying to Juneau and take the ferry from Bellingham, WA.
 Alaska Marine Highways runs a weekly ferry from Bellingham to Haines that takes 3.5 days.
 The ferry has cabins and dining.
 It calls at Vancouver and Juneau as well as several small Alaska ports via the Inside Passage and is a fantastic way to see this amazingly beautiful part of our continent.